 /opt/afterinit.sh file after booting.
 The second line will cause the Clara HD to start the inetd daemon, which we will shortly configure to run telnet.

 /opt directory does not exist by default on the Kobo, so this is a convenient location to store our custom files where they will not be overwritten by firmware updates.
-(Because
+(If

-/etc/inittab is also not present in firmware updates, this means all our changes will persist across updates.)
+/etc/inittab is not present in firmware updates, this also means our changes will persist across updates.)

 $KOBOROOT/opt directory, then create